jpcca/pysaebm/README.md

 - measurement: float
 - diseased: bool

+The `participant` column should be intergers from 0 to `J-1` where `J` is the number of participants.

 Samples are available at [./pysaebm/data/samples/](./pysaebm/data/samples/).

 The data should be in a [tidy format](https://vita.had.co.nz/papers/tidy-data.pdf), i.e.,